kirill-dev-pro/MeBus/README.md

 # MeBus

 MeBus is a type safe, runtime validated, event bus.
-It is a wrapper around native browser event system, and it uses Zod.
+It is a wrapper around native browser event system, and it uses `io-ts`.

 ## Use cases